mensbeam/microformats/README.md

 ## Usage

 Functionality is provided for parsing from an HTTP URL, from a file, from a string, and from an HTML element (a `\DOMElement` object), as well as for serializing to JSON.
-A static method of the `MensBeam\Microformats` is provided for each task.
+A static method of the `MensBeam\Microformats` class is provided for each task.

 The parsing methods all return a Microformats structure as an array.
 The [Microformats wiki](https://microformats.org/wiki/microformats2) includes some sample structures in JSON format.